neochimp/grad-cap/README.md

 ## Displaying Images

-In order to display images on the cap you pass a 2d array that represent each pixel to draw functions that then assign the color values to the leds e.g.:
+In order to display images on the cap you pass a vector of strings that represent each pixel to draw functions that then assign the color values to the leds e.g.:
 ```
-const char pixelSDSU[32][33] = {
+const std::vector<std::string> sdsu = {
   ".........www...............wwwww",
   "........wwrww..............w...w",
   ".......wwrrrww...........www...w",